rj-price/rj-price.github.io/_pages/about.md

 - I'm a wet lab molecular biologist turned bioinformatician.
 - I am currently a junior group leader at NIAB in Cambridge, UK.
 - My research focusses on functional genomics and biotechnology of fungi important for food, viticulture and agriculture.
-- I use a combination of molecular and computational approaches to try to understand biological traits and genome evolution.
+- I use a combination of molecular and computational approaches to understand the links between genome evolution and biological traits.
-- Also known to dabble in plant genomics.
+- I've also dabble in plant genomics.